facebook/docusaurus/website/docs/api/themes/theme-configuration.md

 :::note

-The component calling `useThemeContext` must be a child of the `Layout` component.
+The component calling `useColorMode` must be a child of the `Layout` component.

 ```jsx
 function ExamplePage() {